 We also participate as speakers in frequent symposiums in Harlem on various legal and political issues.
 We are very involved in the political and social environment of Harlem, which is to us the capital of the black American.
 Often, we are the only white people on a panel and in a room.

 The City of New York had a 106 year old water main on Jerome Ave. and 177th Street that was tagged as having expired its useful life expectancy and should have been removed, or at a minimum should have been inspected and tested.
 It was neglected, though, and on August 27, 2011, it burst.

 When the water main broke, the water flooded the streets and the retail businesses on the street.
 Stores had all their merchandise ruined, and their businesses were shut down.

 Very few of the stores in the neighborhood ended up being covered by insurance, despite the fact that most of them had some type of insurance.

 At the meeting with the representatives of the City of New York, the business owners were told that they should have foreseen something like this, and purchased insurance for it.
-How many people foresee that the water main under the street is going to break and you are going to have a flood hit your premises, destroy all your inventory, in a business in the Bronx?
+How many people foresee that you are going to have a flood hit your premises, destroy all your inventory, in a business on Jerome Avenue in the Bronx?

 A large number of the stores have banded together to commence lawsuits.